angelromarco04/MyNotes/Linux/Cheat-Sheet.md

 ## System Info

+- `uptime` → Shows how much time the system has been running.
 - `ifconfig` → Info about network interfaces.
 - `lscpu` → Info about processor.
 - `cat /proc/cpuinfo` → Info about processor.